apocalypticartcollective/eft/about.md

 Publishers like to hear what popular books your book is like when you're shopping your story around.
 For better or worse, this story was not written to a formula; my fiction is shaped by decades under the influence of scripture and scholarship, poetry and theater, world culture and religion, modern psychology and spirituality, and, above all, people in their own magnificent stories.

 I've been privileged to travel the world, studying and working in Cambridge and London, UK; Athens, Greece; New York City; and Pasadena, Los Angeles, and Silicon Valley, California.
-I've written commercially and creatively for decades while employed in a variety of roles: educator, writer in the tech industry (from freelance to senior roles), marketing director for a design firm, pastor and community organizer, retail sales at REI (Store of the Year, 1994!
+I've written commercially and creatively for decades while employed in a variety of roles: educator, marketing writer in the tech industry (from freelance to senior roles), pastor and community organizer, and tent-seller at REI (Store of the Year, 1994!
 Still kind of a dream job, if I'm honest).

 Over the years, I've self-published two nonfiction collections of essays, and my poetry, essays, and collage art have been published in online and print magazines.
 I hold an MDiv from Fuller Seminary ('93) and an MA in counseling psychology from Santa Clara University (2016).
 As a student at Bennington College in the 80s, I studied theater, sculpture, painting, and writing (with a little dance thrown in for good measure).
 Rounding out the art-school bona fides, I've spent my life eagerly pursuing opportunities to participate in local theater, art, music, and spoken-word performance art scenes.
 If we meet at a party and you tell me about your art, we'll be friends.